 Point and Shoot Cameras

-A cheaper alternative to DLSRs is a ‘point and shoot’ camera.
+A cheaper alternative to a DSLR or a mirrorless camera is a ‘point and shoot’ camera.
 Most modern point and shoot cameras are capable of producing great quality 1080p video.

 These cameras are quick and easy to use.
-Some even have flip screens like the one above that let you see what will be recorded from your performing position.
+Many have flip screens like the one above that let you see what will be recorded from your performing position.

 For most guitarists looking at getting into YouTube, either a smartphone camera or a point and shoot camera will be a perfectly fine starting point.

-If in the future your channel starts to grow, you may decide to gradually upgrade your equipment and move towards a DSLR.
+If in the future your channel starts to grow, you may decide to gradually upgrade your equipment and move towards a mirrorless camera.
 But for most guitarists, I recommend starting off with something simple to use that won’t cost you too much.

 Camera Stands and Tripods